d3/d3-hierarchy/README.md

 **Node-link diagrams** show topology using discrete marks for nodes and links, such as a circle for each node and a line connecting each parent and child.
 The [“tidy” tree](#tree) is delightfully compact, while the [dendrogram](#cluster) places leaves at the same level.
 (These have both polar and Cartesian forms.)
 [Indented trees](https://bl.ocks.org/mbostock/1093025) are useful for interactive browsing.

-**Adjacency diagrams** show topology through relative placement of nodes.
-They may also encode a quantitative dimension in the area of each node.
+**Adjacency diagrams** show topology through the relative placement of nodes.
+They may also encode a quantitative dimension in the area of each node, for example to show revenue or file size.
 The [“icicle” diagram](#partition) uses rectangles, while the “sunburst” uses annular segments.

 **Enclosure diagrams** also use an area encoding, but show topology through containment rather than adjacency.
 A [treemap](#treemap) recursively subdivides area into rectangles.
 [Circle-packing](#pack) nests circles, which is not as space-efficient as a treemap, but perhaps more readily shows topology.